 Another recent development in the UK has been the establishment of Institutes of Technology (IoTs) – which are collaborations between further education colleges, universities and local employers to deliver high-quality STEM education (mainly at Levels 4 or 5) and open to people of all ages.

-Getting paid to learn with apprenticeships
+Getting paid to learn

 Apprenticeship schemes are another way of nurturing new STEM talent offering people the chance to acquire new skills, gain workplace experience and get paid.
 Growing in popularity to tackle the UK’s STEM skills crisis, students can now even pursue a medical doctor degree apprenticeship.
 A new apprenticeship search tool is available on the gov.uk website.